web-push-libs/web-push-php/README.md

 ### How do I scale?
 Here are some ideas:

-1. Upgrade to PHP 7.3
-2. Make sure MultiCurl is available on your server
+1. Make sure MultiCurl is available on your server
-3. Find the right balance for your needs between security and performance (see above)
+2. Find the right balance for your needs between security and performance (see above)
-4. Find the right batch size (set it in `defaultOptions` or as parameter to `flush()`)
+3. Find the right batch size (set it in `defaultOptions` or as parameter to `flush()`)

 ### How to solve "SSL certificate problem: unable to get local issuer certificate"?
 Your installation lacks some certificates.